 Most employees have reviews at least monthly, in which their boss will review their work performance and provide feedback.
 Performance reviews and employee evaluations are stressful for everyone concerned.
-Oftentimes, employees don’t really think about their review beforehand and simply think of it as a way to passively receive the opinion of their manager.
-The boss doesn’t relish critiquing their employees, and the employee rarely enjoys the added analysis but Employees that don’t take the time to prepare for a performance review are wasting a valuable opportunity to have an in-depth discussion about their career, that has an effect on employee performance.
+Oftentimes, employees don’t really think about their review beforehand.
+They simply think of it as a way to passively receive the opinion of their manager.
+The boss doesn’t relish critiquing their employees, and the employee rarely enjoys the added analysis but Employees that don’t pay attention to prepare for a performance review are wasting a valuable opportunity to have an in-depth discussion about their career.
+It has an effect on employee performance.
 Honestly evaluate your employee performance.

 It is necessary for employees to be objective when assessing their performance so as not to appear biased and self-serving.
 Employees that seek feedback on their performance completely the month may be in a better position to enter their month performance review as continually seeking guidance.
 Preparation is the key to getting through reviews as stress-free as possible.

-Show Growth and Don’t Get Upset Over Criticism
+Don’t Get Upset Over Criticism During Performance Review

 Enter With a Positive Attitude and Prove your worth